 Schools and Libraries News Brief

-Funding Year 2010.
-USAC will release FY2010 Wave 12 Funding Commitment Decision Letters (FCDLs) August 10.
-This wave will include commitments for approved Priority 2 (Internal Connections and Basic Maintenance) requests at 90%.
-As of August 6, FY2010 commitments total just under $1.02 billion.
+Funding Year 2009.
+USAC will release FY2009 Wave 9 Funding Commitment Decision Letters (FCDLs) June 23.
+This wave will include commitments for approved Priority 1 requests (Telecommunications Services and Internet Access) for schools and libraries at all discount levels.
+As of June 19, FY2009 commitments total just over $416 million.

 On the day the FCDLs are mailed, you can check to see if you have a commitment by using USAC’s Automated Search of Commitments tool.

 USAC has posted information on the USAC website about the applicant training sessions that will be held this fall in cities around the country.
 In order to secure a space at one of the training sessions:

 Note that the dates for a few locations are not yet final; USAC registration and hotel information should be available shortly for those locations.

 We suggest that you register with USAC for the location and date that best fits your schedule.
 Once the planned number of registrants is reached for a particular location, USAC will start a waiting list.
 From that point forward, USAC will release spaces only as cancellations are processed.

 Both applicants and service providers can, with a few simple steps, make sure applications continue to be reviewed, invoices continue to be paid, and documents continue to be processed during the summer months.
 Here are a few tips on how you can help speed these forms and requests along:

 1. Submit your Item 21 attachments if you have not already done so.